apahl/rdkit_ipynb_tools/README.md

 This README is meant as a teaser.
 I urgently need to prepare a proper example notebook to show all the functionality, this is high on my ToDo list.

 ### Documentation
-The module documentation can be built with sphinx and the extension sphinxcontrib.napoleon using the `make_doc.sh` script
+The module documentation can be built with sphinx using the `make_doc.sh` script